 Although you may see many businesses use words such as free, help, percent off or reminder, it’s a trap!
 According to MailChimp, those commonly used words are key spam filter, so avoid them whenever possible.

-We also advise against writing email subject lines in all capital letters.
+Email subject line best practices also advise against writing in all capital letters.
 Although it may seem like a great way to get someone’s attention, this approach can result in your message being marked as spam.
 Keep things clear, concise and honest to ensure your message arrives in your audience's inboxes.

 3. Add Urgency By Including A Deadline

 We are all busy, and sometimes we forget to open emails in our inboxes.
-Unfortunately, even the most creative of email subject lines can fall victim to this trend.
-To motivate your readers, try adding a deadline or specific date to create a sense of urgency.
+Unfortunately, even the best email subject lines can fall victim to this trend.
+Motivate your readers by adding a deadline or specific date to create a sense of urgency.